maswang32/maswang32.github.io/knowledgemap/notes/concepts/Random Variables and Probability Distributions.md

 p(\mathbf{X}(\mathbf{\omega})) : \mathbb{R}^d \rightarrow \mathbb{R}.
 $$

-We abbreviate 'probability density function' as 'PDF'.
+We abbreviate "probability density function" as "PDF".

 #### Note
-It is not the case that a random variable has a single probability distribution, although we often reference a 'true' probability distribution.
+It is not the case that a random variable has a single probability distribution, although we often reference a "true" probability distribution.
 Rather, a probability distribution is simply a mapping from a random variable's value to a density value.

 ### Notes on Notation
 #### $Pr(x)$ vs $p(x)$